-2. Pick Your Battles– It is not essential for you to have to agree on every conflicting value.
+- Pick Your Battles– It is not essential for you to have to agree on every conflicting value.
 Figure out what needs to be agreed upon and what differences do not impact you as couple as much.
 For example, whether or not having kids may be an important value to find a compromise to progress in the relationship.
-The value difference of which religious practice you value as a couple, may be able to managed without a compromise.
+The value difference of which religious practice you value as a couple, may be able to be managed without a compromise.

-3. Together or Separate– Some individuality is important within a relationship.
+- Together or Separate– Some individuality is important within a relationship.
 As you are deciding what values will need to find compromise to progress the relationship, determine which conflicting values are individual projects and which are projects for the couple as a whole.
-For example, if one partner would like to prioritize their health, talk about what the expectations are for the partner.
+For example, if one partner would like to prioritise their health, talk about what the expectations are for the partner.
 Perhaps it is important that this be a project you tackle as a couple, since junk food in the house will be a temptation, and spending increased time apart while one partner goes to the gym.
-This may not be the case, as you both may be just find making this an individual project.
+This may not be the case, as you both may be just fine making this an individual project.

-Ultimately a conflict in values can be hard to among to manage alone.
-You may be years into a committed relationship and realize things have changed.
+Ultimately a conflict in values can be hard to manage alone.
+You may be years into a committed relationship and realise things have changed.
 Keep in mind the commonalities you share as a partnership and how your differences benefit you as a whole.
-If you need additional support working through these value conflicts, an outside and impartial support can be helpful, try speaking with a psychologist as a couple to work through these differences.
-To
+If you need additional support working through these value conflicts, an outside and impartial support can be helpful.
+Try speaking with a psychologist as a couple to work through these differences.
+To book in a time to speak to a psychologist call us on (02) 6262 6157 or book an appointment online.

 Related reading: